-Wacipi expenses: (will update soon)) Wacipi income: (will update soon))
+Wacipi expenses: Wacipi income: (will update soon)

 PROFITS & LOSSES, FINANCIAL STATEMENTS:

 Jimelle is doing our 990 for 2015 year as we made over \$50,000 Remember, the profit & loss balance sheet and reconciliation of the checking account are at all meetings.
 Jimelle is also taking care of our Attorney General paperwork.